oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.26.7 Crypto Material

-Located at Byte (17 - P), the optional field "**Crypto Material**" contains [0, 2, 4 or 12 bytes of crypto material that when defined it can be used to derive, from a shared master secret, the same keys on the two endpoints and/or, when filled partially or totally with a random value, to further reduce the probability of IV/nonce reuse for CCM or GCM or ChaCha20/Poly1305.
-For instance when the Crypto material length is set to 0x03, the Crypto
+The optional field "**Crypto Material**" contains [0, 2, 4 or 12 bytes of crypto material that when defined it can be used to derive, from a shared master secret, the same keys on the two endpoints and/or, when filled partially or totally with a random value, to further reduce the probability of
-Material field can be partially filled with a random value of 9 bytes (the remaining 3 bytes can be set to 0 if not used) in order to reach the 13 bytes used only once recommended for the nonce used by CCM or it can be partially filled with a random value of 8 bytes in order to reach the 12 bytes used only once recommended for the IV/nonce used by GCM or ChaCha20/Poly1305 .]{.mark}
+IV/nonce reuse for CCM or GCM or ChaCha20/Poly1305.
+For instance when the Crypto material length is set to 0x03, the Crypto Material field can be partially filled with a random value of 9 bytes (the remaining 3 bytes can be set to 0 if not used) in order to reach the 13 bytes used only once recommended for the nonce used by CCM or it can be partially filled with a random value of 8 bytes in order to reach the 12 bytes used only once recommended for the IV/nonce used by GCM or ChaCha20/Poly1305 .]{.mark}

 #### 3.1.26.8 Monotonic Counter

-Located at Byte Byte (Q - R), the optional field "**Monotonic Counter**" contains [0, 2 or 4 byte number that when defined, is increased by the Client or GW for every packet sent.
+[T]{.mark}he optional field "**Monotonic Counter**" contains [0, 2 or 4 byte number that when defined, is increased by the Client or GW for every packet sent.
 The counters should be considered independent of session or destination.
-E.g. The UE will keep a counter independently from the GW.]{.mark}
+E.g. The UE will keep a counter independently from the
+GW.]{.mark}

 #### 3.1.26.9 Protected MQTT-SN Packet

-Located at Byte (S - T), the field "**Protected MQTT-SN Packet**" contains the MQTT-SN packet that is being secured, encoded as per its packet type.
+[T]{.mark}he field "**Protected MQTT-SN Packet**" contains the MQTT-SN packet that is being secured, encoded as per its packet type.

 The "Protected MQTT-SN Packet" should not be a "Forwarder-Encapsulation packet" as the shared key used directly or after derivation for the protection must belong to the originator of the content and not to a Forwarder that, in general, is not able to securely identify the originator.

 #### 3.1.26.10 Authentication Tag

-Located at Byte (U - N), the field "**Authentication tag**" field has a length depending on the "Authentication tag length" flag and it is calculated, on the basis of the "Protection scheme" selected in Byte 4, on ALL the preceding fields.
+The field "**Authentication tag**" field has a length depending on the "Authentication tag length" flag and it is calculated, on the basis of the
+"Protection scheme" selected in Byte 4, on ALL the preceding fields.

 # 4 Operational behavior